dylan-k/bestrew/README.md

 - **submission count** - each time a work is listed as part of a submission record, add 1 to the submission count. if a work has been submitted many times, but status remains unpublished, that's notable.
 Likewise, it is useful to count how many times you've submitted to a particular venue, to help avoid overdoing it.

 - **simultaneous submission monitoring** - some venues accept simultaneous submissions.
 Most do not.
 This can get tricky to watch over, without some help.
 If a work is already part of an active submission, alert the user if it is entered again.
-Similarly, if the user already has an active submission with any venue, an alert should appear if they try to send an additional one.
+Similarly, if the user already has an active submission with any venue, an alert should appear if they try to send an additional submission to that venue.

 - **submitting multiple works** - not all writers are submitting one short story at a time.
 For example, poets send submisions that can inclue 5-10 works as part of a single submission.
 This does not count as a "simultaneous submission" as described above.